Witchcraft in early modern Britain: England

 The death toll in England was significantly lower than that of Scotland, but many notable trials still occurred due to a number of self-proclaimed "witch-hunters".
 One such witch-hunter was a man from East Anglia, Matthew Hopkins, who called himself the "Witchfinder General".
 Hopkins and his associates were believed to have caused the executions of at least 300 accused men and women.

 One of the more well known trials was that of the Witches of Belvoir, which implicated three women; Joan Flowers, and Margaret and Philippa Flowers, who were her two daughters.
 The three were known locally to be herbal healers, and following their dismissal as servants from the Castle of Belvoir the Earl and two of his sons died whilst the Countess and her daughter suffered from violent illness.
 It was five years after these events, and after the hanging of a group of witches in Leicestershire, that the Flowers were arrested on suspicion of harming the Earl of Rutland's family through sorcery.
 Joan Flowers died on the way to her trial after consuming communion bread.
 Her daughters confessed to having familiars, to having visions of demons and to performing a spell on the Earl and Countess' children.
-Margaret was hung at Lincoln Castle on the 11th of March 1619, whereas her sister managed to escape, presumably by drugging the guards.
+Margaret was hung at Lincoln Castle on 11 March 1619, whereas her sister managed to escape, presumably by drugging the guards.

 The last documented executions of witches in England occurred during the Bideford witch trial in Devon.
 Three women were hanged for the crime of causing a local woman, Grace Thomas, to fall ill by supernatural means.
 There was a great deal of other accusations that also contributed to their being found guilty, although none of which had any evidence.
-The women that were hanged were Temperance Lloyd; a widow, Mary Trembles; a beggar, and Susanna Edwards; another beggar.
+The women that were hanged were Temperance Lloyd, a widow; Mary Trembles, a beggar; and Susanna Edwards, another beggar.